-- To understand the role of administration in economic development. - To evaluate how Globalization in 1991 was an successful plan to link national economy with global economy. - To examine a result of changes under globalization, the traditional filekeeping and 'file-order based' administrative techniques replaced with automation, data processing based speedy services.
+- The role of administration in Economic Development. - How Globalization in 1991 was an successful plan to link national economy with global economy. - Result of changes under globalization, the traditional file- keeping and 'file-order based' administrative techniques replaced with automation, data processing based speedy services.

 From normative point of view, Administrative decisions are expected to be an optimal from the stand point of expectation of its direct and indirect social client.
 Because fundamentally the prime function of the administration is to solve social problems, and to find out the public 'choice' (both economic and social) of the common people.
-In view of this normative point of view, the success of administrators depends on their accuracies of identifying the choice/ demand of the people and to steer the economy and social problem to the end of augmenting the satisfaction.
+In view of this normative point of view, the success of administrators depends on their accuracies of identifying the choice / demand of the people and to steer the economy and social problem to the end of augmenting the satisfaction.
 Because on their satisfaction, the stability of the Government and State gets a status quo platform.